Spokane Transit Authority: Fare media

 As of 2021, fares on Spokane Transit can be paid in cash, or with pre-paid passes and transfers programmed to magnetic stripe cards or RFID smart cards.
-The fare payment platform went live on December 4, 2006, after a brief transition period from December 1 through December 3, 2006 that saw a system-wide wavier of bus fares as new fare boxes were being installed.
+The fare payment platform went live on December 4, 2006, after a three-day transition period with no fares collection while new fare boxes were installed.
 STA's prior system, while also accepting cash, utilized paper transfers and metal coin tokens.

 STA launched the Connect Card with a companion eConnect app on October 1, 2022.
-The fare collection system, developed by INIT, can accept the Connect Card via NFC and the mobile eConenct app; later in 2023, the system will begin to be able to accept conactless payments such as Apple Pay and Google Pay.
+The fare collection system, developed by INIT, can accept the Connect Card via NFC and the mobile eConnect app.
+The Connect Card and mobile eConnect app are linked to an online account-based fare management system.
+Users can reload balances via the app, at the STA Plaza, or partnered retail locations.
+The pass allows for fare-capping and allows users to lock the cards if a card is lost or stolen.

+In July 2023, the system began accepting contactless payments including Visa, Mastercard, Discover, and digital wallets (Apple Pay and Google Pay) with onboard fare collection boxes as well as off-board fare validators and fare vending machines.

 Pass programs

 Spokane Transit provides multiple fare instruments, including employee, youth, and college passes.
 Additionally, organizations may participate in the Universal Transit Access Pass (UTAP) program with a "utility charge" for each ride taken by eligible participants.
 Spokane Transit currently maintains UTAP contracts with Eastern Washington University, Washington State University Spokane, Community Colleges of Spokane, Whitworth University, Gonzaga University and the University of Washington School of Medicine in Spokane (via Gonzaga University); City of Spokane for employees and elected officials; and, Spokane County for employees and elected officials.